LudvigAlvir/sql-intro/3-advanced.md

 ## Extra

+### Task 1

-Try to create a query getting all the comments for a post, and the names of the users who commented.
+Create a query getting all the comments for a post, and the names of the users who commented.

+### Task 2

+Create a query getting all posts a user has commented on.